 If you click any of these, you will then be asked to fill in the phone number you’d like to use for messaging.
 Once you do so, Google will text you a verification code.

 It’s a simple process that should take you less than 30 seconds.

 Google Messaging Still Not Available for Everyone

-Google has announced that it is rolling out the feature for every Google My Business.
+Google has announced that it is rolling out the feature for every Google Business Profile.
 However, it seems like a very slow roll out with absolutely no patterns.

 When checking verticals, experts say that it seems to be at random.